mpdf/mpdf.github.io/fonts-languages/opentype-layout-otl.md

 ## useOTL

-<p>useOTL should be set to an integer between 0 and 255.
-Each bit will enable OTL features for a different group of scripts:</p>
+useOTL should be set to an integer between 0 and 255.
+Each bit will enable OTL features for a different group of scripts:

 <table class="table"> <tbody>
 <tr>
 <td>Bit</td>